OliverHeilmann/Nanoindentation_DataProcessing/README.md

 # Nanoindentation_DataProcessing
-Nanotest Vantage .CSV output data is processed and a graphical output depth/ loading average is displayed.
-This program can take any number of depth/loading data but must be organised as in the attached .xlsx file.
+Nanotest Vantage (nanoindentater machine) output depth/loading data is processed by this script.
+The average of all results contained in the .xlsx file is calculated and a final depth/loading graph is produced.
+The user must identify and exclude any erroneous results by adding column details in line 44 of SESG6034_Q1.m file.

+An additional script is contained in this repo (SESG6007_CW1.m).
+Here, the maximum allowable shear forces applied to a bearing are calculated based on input parameters such as hardness, youngs modulus etc.